tylercamp/palcalc/PalCalc.Solver/README.md

 ### Comparing Attack Paths

-Pal Calc doesn't track each unique way to manage attack skills.
+PalCalc doesn't track each unique way to manage attack skills.
 For each Pal it only records the attacks available up the chain, and some extra
 information: